ihmccreery/bplc-ruby/README.md

 call provide a 16-byte-aligned stack at the time of call.
 This is for [performance reasons](http://stackoverflow.com/questions/612443/why-does-the-mac-abi-require-16-byte-stack-alignment-for-x86-32).

-We must also de-align the stack before pushing arguments on:
+We de-align the stack before pushing arguments on, then realign it with the arguments:

 - store `%rsp` in `%rdx`;
 - align the stack to 16 bytes;
 - push `%rdx`, (the old stack pointer,) onto the stack, (the stack is now definitely *not* aligned).

-So, whenever we call a function, we push an extra 8 bytes onto the stack if we've got an even number of arguments, so that the stack is then aligned.
+We may now push on arguments, with an extra 8 bytes if there is an even number of arguments to make sure the stack is aligned.
 See below for the full algorithm.

 ### %rbp ownership